1844 Rue Amherst, Gay Village

 This family operation is an homage to Jewish deli comfort food, but done in a way that feels entirely fresh.
 Here, you’ll find all the requisites—organic gravlax, matzo ball soup, schnitzel—in addition to riffs on the classics (latke smorgasbord, challah grilled cheese) served in a beautiful, brightly lit space and complemented by a bar and on-site herb garden.
 Not surprisingly, it's good for brunch, but expect a wait, as they don’t take reservations.

 Ask For Luigi

 305 Alexander St., Downtown Eastside

-Ask for Luigi has all the hallmarks of an old-school Italian joint—no reservations accepted, a cozy, unfussy interior of simple wooden tables and chairs, and the signature checkerboard floor.
-The pasta has that indescribably fresh flavor that can only be achieved by being hand-made daily, in-house.
-The mom-and-pop vibe encourages diners to take their time and go for the three full courses.
+This beloved restaurant has all the hallmarks of an old-school Italian joint—no reservations accepted, an unfussy interior of simple wooden tables and chairs, signature checkerboard floors, plus pasta with a flavor that can only be achieved by being hand-made daily, in-house.
 Expect indulgent but classic pairings like oxtail risotto topped with bone marrow, or crab with fennel.
-Don’t forget to do as the Italians do and have wine with dinner, then grappa and an espresso (or two) to finish.

 Bao Bei Chinese Brasserie

 163 Keefer St., Downtown

-A second offering from revered Kissa Tanto chef Joël Watanabe, and it doesn't disappoint.
+This is a second offering from revered Kissa Tanto chef Joël Watanabe, and it doesn't disappoint.
 Bao Bei swaps Japanese-Italian fusion for Chinese brasserie food, with the odd dash of Gallic flavor.
-The menu—all Taiwanese and Sichuan influence—is short, with dumplings described as "petits cadeaux" (little gifts in French) and small starters, adorably dubbed "schnaks".
-The kick-ass friend rice is, as described—a mouthwatering blend of pork belly, squash, and spicy peanuts.
+The menu—all Taiwanese and Sichuan influence—is short, with dumplings described as "petits cadeaux" (little gifts in French) and small starters, adorably dubbed "schnaks."
+The kick-ass fried rice is, as described—a mouthwatering blend of pork belly, squash, and spicy peanuts.
 The wine list is unusually extensive for an Asian restaurant, and a lot of thought has gone into curating cocktails that compliment the food.
-We recommend a pre-dinner drink accompanied by serving of spicy cucumbers at the bar.
+We recommend a pre-dinner drink accompanied by a serving of spicy cucumbers at the bar.

 797 College St., Little Italy